Terms and Conditions

 1. Computer Literacy

 The Client requires basic computer literacy in order to use the SMP.
 Should a Client struggle with computer literacy then they need to engage 'Tech Help'.
 The Service does not work with Clients sending bits of information via text messages and emails.
-Part of the reason the Service is able to achieve exceptional value for the Client is due to the fact that the Organiser does not have overheads that include an office full of staff performing manual data entry.
+Part of the reason the Service is able to achieve exceptional value for the Client is due to the fact that the Organiser does not have overheads that include staff performing manual data entry.

-1. Completion of Tasks and Valid Documentation
+1. Valid Documentation

 Registration Certificate